markjprice/cs11dotnet7/docs/errata/improvements.md

 > Thanks to [Masoud Nazari](https://github.com/MAS-OUD) for raising this [issue on 25 March 2023](https://github.com/markjprice/cs11dotnet7/issues/50).

-In Step 2, I show the default formatting for complex numbers in Western/British culture i.e. using round brackets and commas, as well as a custom format, as shown in the following output:
+In Step 2, I show the default formatting for complex numbers i.e. using round brackets and commas, as well as a custom format, as shown in the following output:
 ```
 (4, 2) added to (3, 7) is (7, 9)
 4 + 2i added to 3 + 7i is 7 + 9i